CTMarius/optimizeBrave/README.md

 ## License

-MIT License - Feel free to use and modify this script for your needs.
+Feel free to clone, copy, modify and distribute the script.

+Use it at your own risk.

 ---